vankessel/vankessel.github.io/blog/_posts/2019-07-03-disprove-quantum-immortality.md

 ## Results & Discussion

 I didn't receive a message and I presume you didn't either.
 If you did, there is still a small chance that message occurred coincidentally.
 This is why you can't actually prove quantum immortality as a proof implies certainty.
 This disproof does not disprove quantum immortality directly either, but rather the simultaneity of our assumptions which is about as close as we can get.
 (If you did receive a message, please don't tell me.
-I don't want to know that somebody else is the protagonist of the reality I live in.)
+I don't want to know that somebody else is the protagonist of the reality I live in ;P)

 This result means one or more of our assumptions are false.
 Let's go backwards through them and discuss the likelihood of each.